nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Book an appointment:  `book`

-Books an appointment for the specified patient at INDEX with a given REASON, DATE and an optional TIME PERIOD.
+Books an appointment for the specified patient at INDEX with a given REASON, DATE, optional TIME PERIOD and optional tags.

+Inputting a time period allows the appointment to be recurring: Automatically books a new appointment in the future as given by the time period when the current appointment is marked as completed.

 Appointments added are sorted according to their date.

 Format: `book INDEX r/REASON d/DATE [pe/TIME_PERIOD] [t/TAG]…​`

 * The index refers to the index number shown in the displayed patient list.
-* The index must be a positive integer 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​
-* Dates should be inputted in a YYYY-MM-DD HH:MM format or HH:MM YYYY-MM-DD format.
+* Dates **must be inputted** in a YYYY-MM-DD HH:MM format or HH:MM YYYY-MM-DD format.
-* Input a time period for the appointment to be recurring, default time period is set to 0Y0M0D otherwise.
 * Input at least a Y, M or D value for the time period.
 Values **must be in the range of** 0-10Y, 0-12M or 0-31D to be considered as valid.
+* Default time period is set to 0Y0M0D if no time period is inputted.

 Examples:
-* `book 2 r/Ear Infection d/2022-12-31 18:00`
+* `book 2 r/Ear Infection d/2022-12-31 18:00` Books an appointment that is non-recurring as no time period is inputted.
-* `book 2 r/Ear Infection d/16:30 2022-12-31 pe/1M2D`
+* `book 2 r/Ear Infection d/16:30 2022-12-31 pe/1M2D` Books an appointment that is recurring every 1 month 2days.
-* `book 2 r/Ear Infection d/2022-12-31 13:00 pe/1Y`
+* `book 2 r/Ear Infection d/2022-12-31 13:00 pe/1Y` Books an appointment that is recurring every year.

 #### Cancel an appointment: `cancel`
 Cancels a specified appointment in the appointment list. <br>

 Format: ```cancel APPOINTMENT_INDEX```
 - Deletes the appointment with `APPOINTMENT_INDEX` in the appointment list.
 - The index refers to the index number shown in the displayed appointment list.
-- The index must be a positive integer 1, 2, 3, …​
+- The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `cancel 1`